amaraidrees/AnalogueClock/README.md

 This clock also shows the time in digits and adjustable senconds in the center.
 I used rectangles, text, repeater and mousearea.
 **Rectangles** are used for designing the needles, clcok plate and the center point of the clock.**Text** used to represent the number in the clock.
-**Repeater** is used two times one for the text and secondly for the intervals lines.
 Rectangle {
         id:id_plate
         anchors.centerIn: parent